alexxsub/quasar-template/README.md

-# Quasar, Vue,Apollo,GraphQL,MongoDB App (quasar-auth-apollo)
+# Quasar, Vue,Apollo,GraphQL,MongoDB App (quasar-template is a skeleton for your app)

 A Quasar Framework app and Apollo with GraphQL SPA template